Skip to main content

 Duke Field

-Duke Field, Eglin Auxiliary Field 3, is home to the 919th Special Operations Wing (SOW), the only special operations unit in the Air Force Reserve.
-The 919th SOW reports to the Air Force Reserve Command’s Tenth Air Force in peacetime and becomes part of AFSOC at Hurlburt Field if mobilized for conflict.
+Duke Field, Eglin Auxiliary Field 3, is home to the 919th Special Operations Wing (SOW), the only special operations wing in the Air Force Reserve.
+In wartime or a contingency, the Wing reports to AFSOC at Hurlburt Field if mobilized for conflict.
+The 919th SOW provides operations and maintenance personnel to support programs of the Air Force Special Operations Command.

 Learn More